 Contributed as a peer reviewer for several journals including the Weather and Climate Dynamics, International Journal of Climatology, the Journal of Geophysical Research-Atmospheres, Atmospheric Research, and Earth and Space Science.
+I am also a reviewer of ERC grants.

 Conference session chair